La Cienega Boulevard: Etymology

 La Cienega Boulevard is named after Rancho Las Cienegas Mexican land grant roughly in the region now called "West Los Angeles."
 The Spanish phrase la ciénaga translates into English as "the swamp" and the area named "Las Ciénegas" was a continual marshland due to the course of the Los Angeles River through that area prior to a massive southerly shift in 1825 to roughly its present course.
 The difference in spelling in Los Angeles between the Castilian Spanish word ciénaga and the name of the thoroughfare, which is common in other Iberian languages like Extremaduran, originated with the name of the ranch.

 Transportation

+Entrance of the Wilshire/La Cienega station on Wilshire Boulevard in Beverly Hills.

-Metro Local lines 105 runs on La Cienega Boulevard.
+Metro Local line 105 runs on La Cienega Boulevard.
 An elevated light rail station for the Metro E Line is located at Jefferson Boulevard.
-An underground station for the Metro D Line at Wilshire Boulevard is currently under construction.
+A subway station for the Metro D Line is located at Wilshire Boulevard.